even4void/aliquote/content/post/dive-into-ruby-on-mac-osx.md

 ../../System/Library/Frameworks/Ruby.framework/Versions/Current/usr/bin/ruby
 ```

-I also installed a more recent Ruby from CVS which is actually
+I also installed a more recent Ruby from CVS which actually has all extensions in `/usr/local/lib/ruby.no/`:

 ```
 ruby 1.9.2dev (2009-10-09 trunk 25266) [x86_64-darwin10]
 ```

-with all extensions in `/usr/local/lib/ruby.no/`.

 If I put `/usr/local/bin` at the end of my `PATH` variable, I get the original configuration: